Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees: Simulation Results

 The most similar alternative available in the literature is the one recently proposed in \cite{marley2024hybrid}, which also consists of a hybrid feedback approach relying on a polytopic avoidance domain.
-However, the alternative from \cite{marley2024hybrid} can be characterized as a hybrid \gls{CBF}-only method since only the active safe half-space is updated when a jump occurs, and the target point remains fixed at the desired final equilibrium point.
+However, the alternative from \cite{marley2024hybrid} can be characterized as a hybrid CBF-only method since only the active safe half-space is updated when a jump occurs, and the target point remains fixed at the desired final equilibrium point.
 As a result, for each active half-space that does not contain the desired equilibrium point, there exists an induced deadlock point on its boundary to which the trajectory converges.
 Consequently, a significant limitation of the approach proposed in \cite{marley2024hybrid} is that deadlock resolution is only achievable for certain polytopes where all the induced equilibria are in positions that allow for switching the active safe half-space.
 This means that a specific polytope must be carefully designed to enclose the actual unsafe region while also satisfying this condition.
-However, such a design will also only be valid for a particular set of desired equilibrium points, as the positions of the induced equilibria depend on the desired equilibrium point through the \gls{CLF}.
+However, such a design will also only be valid for a particular set of desired equilibrium points, as the positions of the induced equilibria depend on the desired equilibrium point through the CLF.

-In contrast, our method takes advantage of the fact that, for a given safe half-space, it is possible to design a CLF-CBF controller based on compatible CLF and CBF conditions, which ensures convergence to any desired target point that belongs to the half-space.
+In contrast, our method takes advantage of the fact that, for a given safe half-space, it is possible to design a CLF-CBF controller based on compatible CLF and CBF constraints, which ensures convergence to any desired target point that belongs to the half-space.
 Hence, rather than directing trajectories toward fixed induced equilibrium points, our approach automatically assigns a target point to each active safe half-space in such a way that it produces a sequence of setpoints that converge to the desired equilibrium point.
 This characterizes our method as a hybrid CLF-CBF approach since both the active setpoint and safe half-space are updated when a jump occurs.
 Consequently, the primary advantage of our strategy is that global asymptotic stabilization and safety are ensured for any convex polytope.
 Thus, for a given unsafe set, the only remaining task is fitting any convex polytope to that region.
-Furthermore, the proposed approach offers greater flexibility and configurability.
+Furthermore, the proposed approach offers greater flexibility and configurability, enabling adjustments to the conservativeness of the trajectories and the strategies employed to ensure decisiveness.